 9. You Are Stressed Out

-But did you know that it can also be a sneaky culprit behind bloating?
+Did you know that stress can also be a sneaky culprit behind bloating?
 We know life can get stressful, but don’t let the stress monster wreak havoc on your gut!
 When stressed, your body produces more cortisol, disrupting digestion and leading to bloating.
 This can affect the contractions of your gut muscles, leading to slower transit time and a buildup of gas in your intestines, causing bloating.
+Finding ways to de-stress (hello, yoga and deep breathing!) can help keep your gut happy.

 10. You Have Fiber Overload